LaszloBogacsi/pi-info/README.md

  To publish a message in a topic: `mosquitto_pub -d -u <usename> -P <password> -t test -m "hello, world"`
  install supervisor `sudo apt install supervisor` supervisor is a preferable solution to run the gunicorn server in the background and also start it automatically on reboot
- install nginx `sudo apt install nginx`
+ install nginx `sudo apt install nginx` postgres install:
+`sudo apt-get install postgresql`
+`sudo apt-get install python-psycopg2`
+`sudo apt-get install libpq-dev`
+then run `./database-setup.sh` script to set up db

  ___
  ### Arduino IDE setup: